Request Access to Climatiqs data tool kit.

 For example, the EC’s regional emission factor for aluminum from South Africa is 76% higher in intensity than the EC’s default factor.
 Similarly, fertilizers from China have a 38% higher regional factor compared to the default.

-Using default factors masks these regional differences; using regional factors for your internal CBAM calculations provides a more accurate representation of your carbon footprint and potential carbon tax liability.
+Using default factors masks these regional differences; using regional factors provides a more accurate representation of your carbon footprint and potential carbon tax liability.

 Step 3: Mapping imported goods to emission factors